FinalCAD/threadify_procs/README.md

     ]
     call_with_threads procs, number_of_threads: 50

-An other option is available :with_writter (boolean).
+An other option is available :with_writer (boolean).
 Its goal is to launch another thread which responsibility is to create files on disc.

     require 'threadify_procs'